Dr. Radoslav Danilak

 Co-founder and CEO

-“Rado” Danilak has over 25 years of industry experience and over 100 patents designing state-of-the-art processing systems.
+“Rado” Danilak has over 25 years of industry experience and 137 patents designing state-of-the-art processing systems.
 In 2016 he founded Tachyum to disrupt markets by solving the processing performance plateau of nanometer class chips.

 Rado was founder and CEO of Skyera, a supplier of ultra-dense solid-state storage systems, acquired by WD in 2014.
 As CEO he won the 2013 Gold Tech Awards Circle for Emerging Company Executive of the Year.
 At Wave Computing, Rado architected the 10GHz Processing Element of deep learning DPU.